jonesleah/Project-3b-/README.md

 ### Data: Public data set we will be using and the link to the public data set
-- Spam Detection: The Enron email dataset for spam detection (https://www.kaggle.com/datasets/wcukierski/enron-email-dataset/suggestions?status=pending&y ourSuggestions=true)
+The Enron email dataset for spam detection (https://www.kaggle.com/datasets/wcukierski/enron-email-dataset/suggestions?status=pending&y ourSuggestions=true)